-- If your baby is trying to grasp small objects or "rake" them up and is sitting up by herself, she is probably ready for finger foods.
+- If your baby is trying to grasp small objects or "rake" them up and is sitting up by themselves, they are probably ready for finger foods.

-- Cut food into small pieces so she doesn't choke.
+- Cut food into small pieces so they don't choke.
 Remember that baby is "gumming" rather than chewing at this point.

-- O-shaped cereal or little pieces of ripe banana are good foods to start with.
+- O-shaped cereal or little pieces of ripe banana or avocado are good foods to start with.

-- Avoid raw vegetables, whole grapes, raisins, popcorn, and nuts.
+- Avoid raw vegetables, whole grapes, raisins, popcorn, hot dogs, and nuts.

-- Remember, most babies need to be exposed to the same food 8 to 9 times before they start liking it -- so don't give up if she doesn't like it at first!
+- Remember, most babies need to be exposed to the same food 8 to 9 times before they start liking it -- so don't give up if they don't like it at first!